svalfaro/svalfaro/README.md

 # hey there :wave:
 My name is Sheila.

-As a ***Software Engineer*** specializing in Front-End development, my ultimate goal is to build user-friendly applications that provide valuable and engaging content to every user; to build applications that not only look good, but also deliver a seamless and enjoyable user experience.
+As a ***Software Engineer*** specializing in Front-End development, my ultimate goal is to build user-friendly applications that provide valuable and engaging content to every user.

 I also induldge in creative writing from time to time.